AdobeDocs/campaign.en/help/v7/production/using/build-upgrade.md

 1. Distribute contact details for Adobe and customer staff.
 1. For hosted instances: Adobe and customer staff will coordinate the time for the upgrade and who will execute.
 1. For on-premise instances: customer staff manages the entire process - if assistance in testing of customized workflows and delivery logic is needed, consulting services should be brought in.
-1. Determine and confirm which version of Adobe Campaign you want to upgrade to - consult the [Adobe Campaign Classic release notes](../../rn/using/rn-overview.md).
+1. Determine and confirm which version of Adobe Campaign you want to upgrade to - consult the .
 1. Confirm possession of upgrade executables.

 ### Key people